Create a Website Account - Manage notification subscriptions, save form progress and more.

 Accomplishments that are eligible for consideration will vary widely in form and substance due to the many different jobs City Employees perform.
 They will be evaluated against criteria that examine gains achieved, overall impact of the accomplishment, and the environment in which the achievement took place.
 The recipient receives a cash award.

-Eligibility for the award is open to all permanent full or part-time employees in the City’s personnel system, provided the initial probationary period has been concluded successfully.
-Appointed Officials, Elected Officials and their employees, and Division Directors are not eligible.
+Eligibility for the award is open to all permanent full or part-time employees in the City’s personnel system and employees of Constitutional offices, provided the initial probationary period has successfully concluded.
+Appointed officials, elected officials, and department directors are not eligible.

 Nominations may not be submitted by a member of the immediate family of the nominee or the nominee themselves.